 Hunting Trail Closures

-In Unity the trail south of the Clark Road (that begins and ends on the Clark Road) from Sept 28 to Dec 9 (closed on Sundays too)
+In Unity the trail south of the Clark Road (that begins and ends on the Clark Road) is closed from Sept 29 to Dec 8 (closed on Sundays too)

-In Montville a one-mile section in the middle of the Goose Ridge trail between Freedom Pond Road and Penney Road; Oct 28 and Oct 30 to Nov 25 (open on Sundays)
+In Montville, a one-mile section is closed (posted at boundaries) in the middle of the Goose Ridge trail between Freedom Pond Road and Penney Road on Oct 27 and from Oct 29 to Nov 24 (open on Sundays)

 Please note that closures are posted on trails and at nearby kiosks.

 Connecting Waldo County communities through trails to celebrate our heritage of natural and working landscapes.

 The Waldo County Trails Coalition (WCTC) is a collaborative project of nine Waldo County organizations working to create a year-round recreational footpath stretching from Unity to Belfast.
 The Coalition envisions the trail as a way to raise environmental awareness, support our working landscape, and connect and strengthen communities.

 The Coalition’s objectives are to support community wellness by creating more opportunities for outdoor recreation, environmental education, nature observation, and to deepen our sense of place.
 The Coalition also desires to support economic opportunity for farms, B & Bs, and area businesses through tourism.

 Georges River Land Trust (GRLT)

 Maine Farmland Trust (MFT)